 Why Tableau

 Tableau connects with multiple data sources and supports larger datasets for accurate visualization.
-It uses a drill-down approach to reach that reveal the relationship between the independent variables.
+It uses a drill-down approach to reveal the relationship between the independent variables.
 Also, the user can jump between different visualizations without any problem.

-Compared to other Data Visualization tools, Tableau enables the user to show the relationship between different data variables using the various shapes, figures, labels, colors, etc.
+Compared to other Data Visualization tools, Tableau enables the user to show the relationship between different data variables using various shapes, figures, labels, colors, etc.

 Tableau can connect with more data sources and handle huge datasets without affecting the performance of the data engine.
 In addition, augmented analytics helps users with different skill sets perform data cleaning and visualization.